-The East Palo Alto Partnership for Behavioral Health Outreach (EPAPBHO) collaborative is comprised of community-based agencies from the East Palo Alto region of San Mateo County to psycho-education. appropriate outreach. provide culturally screening. referral and warm hand-off services targeting marginalized ethnic, linguistic and cultural communities in the region including Latino, Pacifica Islanders, African American/Black, and Lesbian, Gay, Bisexual, Transgender and Questioning (LGBTQ) communities of all ages.
-One East Palo Alto (OEPA) shall serve as the lead agency and work in collaboration with El Concilio of San Mateo County (ECSMC), Free at Last (FAL) and the Multicultural Counseling and Educational Services of the Bay Area (MCESBA).
+The East Palo Alto Partnership for Behavioral Health Outreach (EPAPBHO) collaborative is comprised of community-based agencies from the East Palo Alto region of San Mateo County to provide culturally appropriate outreach, psycho-education, screening, referral and warm hand-off services targeting marginalized ethnic, linguistic and cultural communities in the region including Latino, Pacifica Islanders, African American/Black, and Lesbian, Gay, Bisexual, Transgender and Questioning (LGBTQ) communities of all ages.
+One East Palo Alto (OEPA) shall serve as the lead agency and work in collaboration with El Concilio of San Mateo County (ECSMC), Free at Last (FAL) and the Anamatangi Polynesian Voices.

+a.
 Service Model